Read Saul Kripke with voice, context, and method in the same frame.

 Saul Kripke

 Perhaps.
-Yet even a limited view can remain powerful if it makes necessary truths discovered a posteriori, rigid designation, and a renewed confidence that metaphysics did not die of embarrassment harder to ignore.
+Yet even a limited view can remain powerful if it keeps necessary truths discovered a posteriori, rigid designation, and a renewed confidence that metaphysics did not die of embarrassment harder to ignore than it was before.

 Critic